ksdlck/binding.node/README.md

 --------

 Get started writing Node.js bindings fast!
-This very lean framework with some nice macros and code examples that should help you bind your favorite C library for use with node.
+This is a very lean framework with some nice macros and code examples that should help you bind your favorite C library for use with node.
+Includes async the way it's supposed to be done (with libUV)!

 LICENSE
 -------